xaviorlewis/tiktokNewspaper/README.md

 This project uses the following technologies:

 Python: Used to convert the text files to HTML files.

 HTML/CSS: Used to create the online newspaper format.
-GitHub Pages: Used to host the online newspaper and make it accessible to others.
-Usage

 **To read the newspaper yourself, follow these steps:**